TechLabs-Berlin/wt23-naturdoc/README.md

 ## About

-Naturdoc is a M.E.R.N app that lets users find the best natural remedies to their common symptoms, in two clicks only,</br> thanks to a combination of data science research and user-generated reviews.</br> </br> With the help of Naturdoc, you can learn about the range of applications for each remedy,</br>  rate the remedy and exchange your experience in the comments with other users. </br> Our inbuilt doctor-alert is symptom based and notifies you when you should seek medical help.</br> </br>  We hope you get better soon!
+Naturdoc is a M.E.R.N app that lets users find the best natural remedies to their common symptoms, in two clicks only, thanks to a combination of data science research and user-generated reviews.</br> </br> With the help of Naturdoc, you can learn about the range of applications for each remedy, rate the remedy and exchange your experience in the comments with other users. </br> Our inbuilt doctor-alert is symptom based and notifies you when you should seek medical help.</br> </br>  We hope you get better soon!

 &nbsp;